-A service takes your GIS resource, such as a map, tool, or geodatabase, and makes it available to a wider audience on ArcGIS Server.
-ArcGIS Desktop is designed to help you share your work with others as a service.
+A service takes your GIS resource, such as a map, tool, or geodatabase, and makes it available to a wider audience on ArcGIS for Server.
+ArcGIS for Desktop is designed to help you share your work with others as a service.

 The way that you publish a service varies based on the GIS resource type.
-The table below highlights how to begin the publishing process in ArcGIS Desktop:
+The table below highlights how to begin the publishing process in ArcGIS for Desktop:

 If you want to publish a geoprocessing model or tool...